 Mardi Gras Season

-The biggest free party on earth is an entire season that can stretch on for weeks, depending on when Easter falls, so be sure to check the Mardi Gras Calendar before booking your rooms.
-Serious revelers hit town on the final, parade-packed weekend leading up to Fat Tuesday, but you can also join the revelry at a less frenetic pace.
-Come for the lovely Joan of Arc Parade on Twelfth Night (January 6), which winds its way through the Quarter on horseback and foot and launches Mardi Gras season.
+The biggest free party on earth is an entire season that can stretch for weeks, depending on when Easter falls, so be sure to check the Mardi Gras Calendar before booking your rooms.
+Serious revelers hit the town on the final, parade-packed weekend leading up to Fat Tuesday, but you can also join the revelry at a less frenetic pace.
+Come for the lovely Joan of Arc Parade on Twelfth Night (January 6), which winds its way through the Quarter on horseback and foot and launches the Mardi Gras season.

-Spring & Summer Festival Seasons
+Spring and Summer Festival Seasons

 Many visitors come to New Orleans to pledge their troth as the witching hour of Halloween approaches, and the Quarter becomes even more haunted.
-And while destination weddings require precision planning (the fall wedding season in New Orleans is always busy), casual visitors can just slip on their fangs, walk out the door of the Place d’Armes, and join the masked revelry throughout spooky season at several parades and happenings.
+And while destination weddings require precision planning (the fall wedding season in New Orleans is always busy), casual visitors can just slip on their fangs, walk out the door of the Place d’Armes, and join the masked revelry throughout the spooky season at several parades and happenings.

 7. The Nightlife Around the Corner